 It primarily focuses upon work being undertaken in the UK, but it is also likely to be of interest to international colleagues and those in related therapeutic disciplines.

-The content is pluralist in nature, with its focus being on excellent work rather than methodological or paradigmatic preference, and submissions are invited in the following areas:
+The content is pluralist in nature, with its focus being on excellent work rather than methodological or paradigmatic preference.
+Submissions are invited in the following areas:

 - Papers reporting original empirical investigations (qualitative, quantitative or mixed methods);

 - Case studies, provided these are presented within a research frame;

 - theoretical papers, provided that these provide original insights that are rigorously based in the empirical and/or theoretical literature and are accompanied by a formal literature review;

 - Systematic review articles;